Bad approximability, bounded ratios and Diophantine exponents: Diophantine approximation and bad approximability

-We will consider only \emph{totally irrational} $\bxi$, that is $L_{\bxi}(\bx)>0$ for every $\bx \in \bZ^{m+n}\setminus \{\boldsymbol{0}\}$.
 In particular, Dirichlet implies that the inequality holds for infinitely many integer $ \bx\in \mathbb{Z}^{m+n}$.
 A matrix $\bxi$ is called \emph{badly approximable} if there exists a positive constant $c$ such that the inequality holds for all non-zero integer vectors $\bx\in \mathbb{Z}^{m+n}$.
 We denote by $\Bad_{m,n}$ the set of badly approximable $\bxi \in \bbR^{n \times m}$.
 For more discussion on this notion of bad approximability and further references we refer the reader to the classical book \cite{SSS} as well as to a recent paper \cite{Yorkies}.

 In this paper, we focus on the characterization of badly approximable matrices in terms of sequences of \emph{best approximations}.
 Best approximation vectors were considered by many authors.
 We refer to a survey paper \cite{Che} and a recent paper \cite{Mo2} where all the aspects of the definition are discussed in details.
 Let $(\bx_i)_{i\in \bN} \in \bZ^{m+n} $ be the sequence of {best approximation} vectors to $\bxi$.
 If we set $X_i = \|\pmb{x}_i\|$ and $L_i = L_{\bxi}(\bx_i)$, then